top of page

 My goals are to:

-• Provide physics demos and equipments that are affordable, robust and easy to use.
+• Provide physics demos and equipment that are affordable, robust and easy to use.

 • Bring back some of the great historic demos that have been proven valuable through the test of time but are no longer readily available.